RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

 1. `adapters`: Provides enriched components from external librairies - adds headless render or default styles to a component for instance
 1. `authentication-utils`: Interact with the API to authenticate users.
 Provides some helpers to authenticate the user, get authentication state, and so on.
 Also manages 'external authentication parameters' used, for instance, by the mail link sent when creating a new account email
-1. `display-control`: Provide ready to use React components to show/hide a component depending on a logic - show loading when fetching, hide a button when user has not sufficient rights, and so on...
+1. `display-control`: Provides ready to use React components to show/hide a component depending on a logic - show loading when fetching, hide a button when user has not sufficient rights, and so on...
-1. `file-utils`: Provide ready to use React components to manage files.
+1. `file-utils`: Provides ready to use React components to manage files.
 1. `form-utils`: Provides ready to use internationalized React components and various tools to manage and update [Redux forms](http://redux-form.com)
-1. `i18n`: Provides tools and components to manage REGARDS components internationalization.
+1. `i18n`: Provides tools and components to manage internationalization.
 Note: REGARDS i18n system relies on [React intl](https://github.com/yahoo/react-intl)
 1. `i18n-ui`: Provides i18n graphic interactors to select / display current i18n state in application
 1. `layout`: Provides components and tools to handle REGARDS user interface layout customizing and render
 1. `mime-types`: Provides tools and enumerationrs related with MIME type management in REGARDS